SaschaKay/job-research-infrastracture/docker/README.md

 ### Accessing Container Ports via SSH Tunnels

 Some IDEs create tunnels automatically.
 If you use VS Code with the Remote - SSH extension, it will notify you about available ports after you run docker compose up.
+Sometimes, after automatic reconnection through VS Code, you can't reach ports anymore.
+In this case, reload VS Code window manually or restart VS Code.

 To securely access services running on your VM, create an SSH tunnel from your local machine:

-If you need to create tunnel by hand, run
+If you need to create a tunnel by hand, run

 ```bash
 ssh -N -L LOCAL_PORT:localhost:HOST_PORT your_user@your_vm_ip
 ```

 Where LOCAL_PORT you choose by yourself(usually the same as HOST_PORT).
-After running the command, open http://localhost:LOCAL_PORT in your browser.
+After running the command, open <http://localhost:LOCAL_PORT> in your browser.